How Reverse Osmosis Works: A Complete Guide for Australian Homes (2026)

 Stage 6 — Remineralisation Filter

 RO water is effectively stripped of all dissolved minerals, including beneficial ones like calcium and magnesium.
 A remineralisation stage — typically containing calcite, magnesium oxide, or a proprietary mineral blend — adds these back in controlled amounts.
-This improves taste noticeably and addresses concerns about mineral-depleted water (discussed further in the downsides section).
+This improves taste noticeably and addresses concerns about mineral-depleted water.

 Some systems include a seventh stage with UV sterilisation.
-While RO already removes bacteria and viruses at the membrane, UV adds redundancy and is particularly useful if your home has older plumbing or a tank water source.
+While RO already removes bacteria and viruses at the membrane, UV adds redundancy and is particularly useful for homes with older plumbing or tank water.

 What Does Reverse Osmosis Remove From Water?